Return on Equity Calculator

 In this short article, you will find out what is the return on equity in general and what a good return on equity is.
 Additionally, we will quickly explain the difference between the return on equity and the return on capital.
 To learn more, go straight to the paragraph titled return on equity vs. return on capital.

 Because you're interested in ROE, you might also want to check out other business calculators, such as the ROA calculator, which measures the profitability of a company in generating profit from its assets.

 What is the return on equity?

-First of all, let us answer the question: what is the return on equity?.
-ROE (Return on Equity) is a ratio of profitability which shows how much profit the company has managed to make from its equity.
-In other words: this is the company's ability to generate profit with the money that shareholders have invested.
+First, let us answer the question: what is the return on equity?
+ROE (return on equity) is a ratio of profitability, which shows how much profit the company has managed to make from its equity.
+In other words, this is the company's ability to generate profit with the shareholders' money.
 ROE is also known as "return on net worth" (RONW).

 Return on equity formula

-Now, when you already know what is the return on equity, you may ask: how to calculate ROE?
+Now that you already know what return on equity is, you may ask: how to calculate ROE?
 Let's find an answer!

-The next step is to calculate the relation between them by dividing the first one by the second, and, in the end, multiplying the result by 100% – don't forget about this step, as ROE is always expressed as a percentage.
-Knowing that, you probably won't have any problems with a derivation of the return on equity formula:
+The next step is to calculate the relation between them by dividing the first one by the second and, in the end, multiplying the result by 100% – don't forget about this step, as ROE is always expressed as a percentage.
+Knowing this, you probably won't have any problems with a derivation of the return on equity formula: